FM: Tell me a bit about yourself, your family, and your life here in Franklin? What is your Franklin story?

 FM: What experience or background will help you to serve in this role?
 What do you bring to the table that helps to set you apart from the others?

 DF: As a certified High School Mathematics teacher of 21 years with service at Tri-County Regional Vocational Technical H.S. and Holliston High School, l have experience with curriculum, policy, and standardized testing at the high school level.
 I was the Co-Chair of the Steering Committee on the New England Association of Schools and Colleges Accreditation (NEASC) team as well as a member of the search committee for hiring staff at Holliston High School.
 Franklin High School recently completed their NEASC review and received feedback from the visiting team.
 As an educator who has not only co-chaired a NEASC Team, but has been on the receiving end of accreditation feedback, I have experienced the implementation phase of the visit.

 I am accustomed to working with a team.
 I understand the needs of all students as I have experience with all levels and abilities.
 I recognized the importance of a well-rounded student.
 The arts, sports, and clubs are equally important as a rigorous curriculum and these areas should be supported.
 I understand the importance of collaborating with others and gathering information to make well-informed decisions in the best interest of all.

 FM: What do you see as your role’s biggest challenge and do you have any suggestions on how we can resolve it?

-If you want to follow up with Tom directly, you can reach him via email at firstname.lastname@example.org
+To follow up directly with Dianne, you can reach her via email at email@example.com

 Offer to Candidates 2017